equinor/data-science-template/README.md

     └── test_examplemodule_examplemodule.py     <- Example tests
 ```

+# Some Guidelines
+The following are some guidelines for usage and working together.
+Expand upon this list as needed.

+* All exploratory work should be kept and verified working, as value is often produced in this part of an analysis, even if results disprove initial hypothesise.
+* If working in a multi user team then a strategy for git branching and the use of merge requests should be agreed upon prior to startup.

 ## Testing
 Reproducability and the correct functioning of code are essential to avoid wasted time.
 If a code block is copied more
 than once then it should be placed into a common script / module under src and unit tests added.
 The same applies for